fwaris/gcn/README.md

 It is a port of the [Pytorch GCN model](http://github.com/tkipf/pygcn).

+### For more context see this [LinkedIn article](https://www.linkedin.com/pulse/graph-convolutional-network-model-strongly-typed-faisal-waris-phd/?trackingId=i4c8eRsEUdaaaXP5KkFLdw%3D%3D)

 ## TorchSharp.Fun

 The code for TorchSharp.Fun is included in the repo.
 At this stage it is expected to undergo considerable churn and therefore is not released as an independent package.